NickJT/mqtt/docs/mqtt-docs/docs/src/mqtt-connector/connectPacket.md

       consume result
     end

+  fun ref _makeSession(csString : String) : Bool =>
+  """
+  Sets the field controling whether we start with a clean session or restore a past session.
+If it is true then client and broker delete the old session.
+If it is false then the client and the Broker must restore from disc and save the session after the network disconnect.
+  """
+    if (csString == "0") then  // clear the clean session flag _connectFlags = _connectFlags and (not ConnectClean())
+    else  // set the clean session flag
+      _connectFlags = _connectFlags or ConnectClean()
+    end
+    isSet(ConnectClean)

   fun ref _setWill(topic : String , msg : String , qos: String, retain : Bool = true) =>
   """
   Sets the will topic, message and handling flags